Mfrozzz/product-go-frontend/README.md

 ## <span id="features">Features ✨</span>

 - **Authentication:** Register, login, and JWT-based session management.
+  - Guard and interceptor to protect the routes and check headers.
+  - Auto Logout feature to avoid idleness
 - **Role-based access:** Profiles include super_admin, admin, and user, each with exclusive functionalities.
 The super_admin has full access to the system, including administrator management.
+  - Role guard to protect the admin routes and pages.
 - **Product management:** List, create, update, and delete products.
 - **User management:** View and update user profile, admin can manage users.
 - **Pagination and search:** For products and users.
+  - Sorting products and user by name
 - **Responsive UI:** Built with Angular and modern CSS.
 - **Error handling:** Friendly messages for API and validation errors.
+  - Sanitize inputs to avoid XSS injections

 > **Note:** The super_admin role includes all admin permissions and can also promote/dismiss other admins and access advanced management features.